spotlightpa/poor-richard/content/berks/_index.md

-image-credit = "Abby Drey / Centre Daily Times" layout = "page-landing" signupHed = "Join our mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and occasional updates about our planning project in Berks County." hide-topper = true
+image-credit = "Abby Drey / Centre Daily Times" layout = "page-landing" signupHed = "Join our mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and updates about our new reporting bureau in Reading and Berks County." hide-topper = true

 [[blocks]]